dataform-co/dataform-segment/README.md

-Common data models for segment data such as sessions, and user roll up tables built from identifies.
+Common data models for segment data such as `sessions` and a user roll up table built from `identifies`.

 ## Supported warehouses

 - BigQuery

+*If you would like us to add support for another warehouse, please get in touch via [email](mailto:team@dataform.co) or [Slack](https://slack.dataform.co/)*

 ## Installation